clayrisser/crypto-review/README.md

 - expensive transaction fees (not an issue in 2.0 due to migration to PoS algorithm)
 - smart contracts built in an obscure and unfamiliar custom language called solidity (theoretically not an issue in 2.0 due to transition from EVM to WASM)
 - current PoW algorithm consumes massive amounts of energy (not an issue in 2.0 due to migration to PoS consensus algorithm)
+- does not support sharding (not an issue in 2.0 due to support for both sharding and sidechains)
 - ethereum 2.0 is not ready yet

 #### Additional Links